LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 To start from the beginning – we'll need a schema to power our form.
 There are schemaless changesets, but the `Phoenix.HTML.Form` implementation for changesets doesn't support nested forms using schemaless changesets.
-Given the example shown here is in memory only I'll be using an embedded schema, but a database backed schema works just as well.
+Given the example shown here is in memory only we'll be using an embedded schema, but a database backed schema works just as well.

 ```elixir